DorianDepriester/voroGmsh/README.md

 Class for writing geometry files for Gmsh from voro++

 ## Purpose
-This project aims to convert data from Voro++ to Gmsh-readable files (.geo).
-Then, the volumes can be meshed thanks to Gmsh.
+This class is intended to export the geometry of Voronoï cells computed using the Voro++ library as a Gmsh-readable file.

 ## Requirements
 ### Voro++